Call of Duty websites:

 2. user research

-Bringing more user research and insight was a major want from our group’s director.
-I was the website team’s point of contact with our Data Analysts, User Insights, and User Research teams before also founding a dedicated research team for the Lifecycle Marketing and Marketing Tech group.
+I was the website team’s point of contact with our Data Analysts, User Insights, & User Research teams before also founding a dedicated research team for the Lifecycle Marketing & Marketing Tech group.

 Quantitative

-simplification of Activision’s 404 pages, homepage, branding, and editorial pages
+Content and navigation simplification for Activision’s 404 pages, homepage, branding, and editorial features

 Qualitative

-Being able to provide usability feedback before releases and quality checks on different parts of the site allowed us to consider updates that would help us reach out goal of appealing to newer players as well as our experienced players.
+Providing usability feedback before releases and quality checks on different parts of the site allowed us to consider updates that would help us reach our goal of appealing to newer players as well as our experienced players.

 3. defining flows for reoccuring events

-To help with making our own internal flows easier for these repeated process, I created documentation that could be used across all our franchises and with outside teams.
+I took the initiative to create documentation that could be used across all our franchises and with outside teams.

 4. updating 404 page

-Along with the COD Website 404 page, our goal was also to bring unity to all of Activision’s franchise pages as well as being more useful to the site users.
+One of our goals was to bring unity to all Activision franchise 404 pages as well as being more useful to the site users.
+These pages hadn’t been touched in years.
+I was tasked with freshening the 404 page for clarity, improved navigation, and flavor.

 I worked with our data analysts and conducted a competitive analysis to understand how our people were landing on our 404 pages, where people would navigate from there, what were the current 404 trends.